Pedelec: Europe

-The Netherlands

-The true Pedelecs are not required to have any other prerequisities than a bicycle has.

-However, any pedelec where the power assistance is triggered by merely turning wheels rather than pedal motion (a large number of cheap versions or notoriously front hub assistance), are required to have a licence plate for a scooter / small motorcycle (so called snorfiets or bromfiets), a valid driving licence and an insurance.

-In case of the power assistance stopping at a speed up to 25 km/h, the riders are not required to carry motorcycle helmets, however, this speed limit shall not be exceeded even while pedaling only.
-There is no speedlimit by law for human powered vehicles, including un-assisted pedelecs at > 25 kmh speed.

-Electric bicycles, for example Specialized Turbo, without 25 km/h speed limitation for power assistance are considered a small motorcycle and besides license plate (yellow with black letters), driving license and insurance, a 'motorcycle helmet' must be worn at all time from the start of 2017 and onwards.

-A large fleet of electric bicycles and pedelecs without required power control linked to the pedaling effort can be seen on the cycling paths without any proper registration.

-Additionally, many users found simple ways to modify their pedelecs in order to overcome the pedaling sensor, making their pedelecs without further proper vehicle registration illegal.

 Asia

 Hong Kong

 Pedelecs, and all kinds of mechanical assist, are regarded as "motor vehicles" and classified as motor cycles, making legal registration impossible.
-The Hong Kong Transport Department is currently conducting a review, with a first report expected in mid-2020.
+The Hong Kong Transport Department is currently conducting a review with regulations expected in 2026.
+The authorities plan to allow power-assisted cycles on all cycle tracks, given that they operate in a similar way to bicycles.

 Singapore

 Pedelecs are allowed, when wearing a helmet, the motor output is limited to 200 W and the motor cuts out by 25 km/h.

 India

 Electric vehicles whose motor's power is under 250 W and whose maximum speed doesn't exceed 25 km/h, require no registration under the Central Motor Vehicle Rules.
 They can be driven freely without license or other paperwork.

 Japan

 Electric-assisted bicycles are treated as human-powered bicycles, while bicycles capable of propulsion by electric power alone face additional registration and regulatory requirements as mopeds.
 Requirements include electric power generation by a motor that cannot be easily modified, along with a power assist mechanism that operates safely and smoothly.
 In December 2008, the assist ratio was updated as follows: